Family Issues

 In essence, being in a couple or family creates both the perfect storm for resurrecting unprocessed grief, sadness and trauma, as well as the perfect environment to work through our past and stop the transmission of multi-generational trauma.

 Being a mother is probably the hardest job on the planet.
-And, unlike any other job it is not one that you can resign from.
+And, unlike any other job, it is not one that you can resign from.

 Modern life has made being a mother significantly tougher.
-Mum’s are now expected (and expect themselves) to be expert jugglers, somehow holding down a career, being a mum, being a partner and having some semblance of a life, all at the same time!
+Mums are now expected (and expect themselves) to be expert jugglers, somehow holding down a career, being a mum, being a partner and having some semblance of a life, all at the same time!

 Mothers have always been under enormous pressure to both be perfect and to ‘love the job’.
-However, there is no such thing as a perfect mother, meaning most feel some guilt in relation to their performance, their child’s expectations and the expectations of the family and society as a whole.
+However, there is no such thing as a perfect mother, meaning most feel some guilt in relation to their performance, their child’s expectations and the expectations of their family and society as a whole.
 All of this can create a highly pressurised environment where mothers can feel unable to express their feelings to their partner or other mothers as a result of shame.
 It is therefore unsurprising that post-partum depression is on the rise.

-Whilst counselling or psychotherapy cannot eradicate the very real challenges presented by becoming, or being a mother, it can help you work out whose expectations you are carrying and whether these actually are a true reflection of what being a mother means for you.
+Whilst counselling or psychotherapy cannot eradicate the very real challenges presented by becoming or being a mother, it can help you work out whose expectations you are carrying and whether these actually are a true reflection of what being a mother means for you.
 The process can also provide you with some space – thinking and breathing – to start to feel empowered enough to define how best you can be a mother.
-Happy and secure babies, children and infants are a direct product of Mums who feel they are expressing their version of being a mother as a true reflection of who they are as women.
+Happy and secure babies, children and infants are a direct product of mums who feel they are expressing their version of being a mother as a true reflection of who they are as women.

 Men are in crisis.
 They have lost much of their identity and it is causing huge emotional psychological and relational difficulties.

 Much like for women, traditional gender roles have been eroded and this has brought with it much more equality in status between men and women which is a quantum leap from a social perspective.
-However, quality in status does not and should not imply that men and women are built the same and have the same primal, evolutionary and existential needs.
+However, equality in status does not and should not imply that men and women are built the same and have the same primal, evolutionary and existential needs.

 The reasons for these grim statistics are multi-fold and certainly not solely due to social changes and developments around equality.
 Culture plays a strong role too whereby evidence suggests that men, and particularly those from British backgrounds, or culturally influenced by Britain, such as Australia, can find coming to talk to someone about their problems tantamount to betrayal of their gender.
 Men in the UK are still culturally expected to ‘suck it up’, get on with it, provide for the family and not have feelings.
 As a result, men will often hit absolute rock bottom before reaching out for support.

-Entering a period of therapy to work out how you can be a man in the world and in integrity with yourself, can be a life changing experience and in some cases, life saving.
+Entering a period of therapy to work out how you can be a man in the world and in integrity with yourself, can be a life-changing experience and in some cases, life saving.

 Not so many years ago, starting a family was considered outside the usual expectations of gay people.
 This has changed dramatically now and many lesbians and gay men these days expect to and do become parents.

-The decision to start a family as someone gay or in a same sex relationship has its own particular complications, some in place of, and some in addition to, those of the straight population (some of which are outlined in the sections above).
+The decision to start a family as someone gay or in a same-sex relationship has its own particular complications, some in place of, and some in addition to, those of the straight population (some of which are outlined in the sections above).
 There are four main ways in which gay people start a family; donor insemination, surrogacy, co-parenting and adoption.
 Each of these pathways will involve particular decisions and implications.

-Same sex couples are unable to make a biological baby through sex together and this raises practical questions as well as, for some, a sense of loss and sadness which may need to be worked through.
+Same-sex couples are unable to make a biological baby through sex together and this raises practical questions as well as, for some, a sense of loss and sadness which may need to be worked through.
 The absence of procreative sex also means lesbians and gay men are placed in a position where they have to make a deliberate and conscious decision to start a family.
-The space this creates for consideration can be a positive thing and gay parents can be particularly well prepared by the time children arrive.
+The space this creates for consideration can be a positive thing, and gay parents can be particularly well prepared by the time children arrive.
 However for some, the lack of spontaneity and the emphasis on deliberation can become inhibiting and lead to over-thinking, causing indecision and paralysis.

 The models of families and parenting that gay and same-sex parents draw on, like the rest of the population, are often from their own family of origin, as well as social information, networks and trends.
 However, gay parent families are still a relatively new and minority social phenomenon and this can lead to a sense of being outside established family models.
 This can be liberating but can also leave some people feeling isolated, misunderstood and unsupported.